MED7730 Physician Competencies III Assessment Plan

 Formative Assessments do not count towards the final grade and are intended to help learners monitor their learning.
 Learners will receive formal formative feedback from component assignments as well as peer assessments of professional behaviours.
 Learners are expected to review and learn from their performance on the assessments that occur throughout the course.

 Summative Assessments are divided into two blocks: (a) Physician Competencies Sessions Block, and (b) the Research Curriculum Block.
 Within these blocks there are a number of components, each with its own summative assessments.
-Each of these summative assessments is graded and contributed to the final summative mark that the learner will receive for the course.
+Each of these summative assessments is graded and contributes to the final summative mark that the learner will receive for the course.

 The course includes mandatory learning sessions, listed in the respective section below.
 Learners must participate in these sessions and complete any associated exercises.
 As outlined in the Protected Time and Duty Hours Policy, learners may request leave if they are unable to attend a mandatory learning session.